alyssa-norrenberns/motherboard-tutorial/motherboard-components.md

 ![Power supply unit](https://media.gcflearnfree.org/content/55e073157dd48174331f5168_01_17_2014/Inside_power-supply-02.jpg "Power supply unit")

+*Pictured above: Sketch depiction of a power supply unit*

 **Here's a comprehensive definition:**

 > The power supply unit in a computer converts the power from the wall outlet to the type of power needed by the computer.
 It sends power through cables to the motherboard and other components.